Used car price guides: how to price a car

-There are several used-car price guides you can refer to for pricing information.
-The most famous are Glass’s and CAP.
+Used car price guides are used by dealers and traders to value their stock, but they can be used by private sellers, too.
+There are several used-car price guides you can refer to for pricing information – the most famous are Glass’s and CAP.
 These are favoured by the motor trade, although there are plenty of others available online.

-Dealer price – The price of the car at a dealer.
+- Dealer price – The price of the car at a dealer.

-Private sale – The price of the car when offered by a private seller.
+- Private sale – The price of the car when offered by a private seller.

-Part-exchange value – What a dealer will offer you for your car if you want to trade it in against one they’re selling.
+- Part-exchange value – What a dealer will offer you for your car if you want to trade it in against one they’re selling.

-The trade price – This is usually split into three categories with names like poor, average, and clean.
+- The trade price – This is usually split into three categories with names like poor, average, and clean.
 Essentially giving a different value depending on the condition of the car.
-This is what traders use to value cars they buy for stock
+This is what traders use to value cars they buy for stock.

 Remember, these are just guide prices and open to interpretation.
 They’re no reliable indicator of condition, either, so if you’re serious, have the car’s history checked and if it stacks up, have the vehicle inspected.